jkordek1/FarmingGame/README.md

 The final phase (Plant) allows players to plant new crops in empty field spots and end their turn.
 When a crop is planted, the field lights up in the color representing that specific crop.
 The main circular display shows the remaining turns until the crop is fully grown.

-The crops/ plants that players can plant are:
+The crops/plants that players can plant are:

 | Crop/Plant | Color  | Turns | Points |
 |------------|--------|-------|--------|